koder77/l1vmgodata/README.md

 This is my first go project.
 It will be a simple database like L1VM data, if it is finished.
 This database is written for data exchange between programs.
 New save/load function added to write/read whole database from disk!
+NEW: added IP whitelist: "whitelist.txt" in which you can set all allowed client IPs!

 You can connect via:

 ```